Eugenio Berríos

-Eugenio Berríos Sagredo (November 14, 1947 - November 15, 1992) was a Chilean biochemist who worked for the Dirección de Inteligencia Nacional (DINA).
+Eugenio Berríos Sagredo (14 November 1947 -c.
+November 1992) was a Chilean biochemist and member of the Dirección de Inteligencia Nacional (DINA), who produced sarin as part of Proyecto Andrea.
+Berríos also produced the biochemical weapons anthrax and botulism for the DINA.

-Berríos was charged with carrying out Proyecto Andrea in which Pinochet ordered the production of sarin, a nerve agent used by the DINA.
-Sarin gas leaves no trace and victims' deaths closely mimic heart attacks.
-Other biochemical weapons produced by Berríos included anthrax and botulism.
-Berríos also allegedly produced cocaine for Pinochet, who then sold it to Europe and the United States.
-In the late 1970s, at the height of the Beagle Crisis between Chile and Argentina, Berríos is reported to have worked on a plan to poison the water supply of Buenos Aires.
-Wanted by the Chilean authorities for involvement in the Letelier case, he escaped to Uruguay in 1991, at the beginning of the Chilean transition to democracy, and what has been identified as his corpse was found in 1995 near Montevideo.
+Aided by La Cofradía (the successor of Operation Condor), Berríos fled to Uruguay in October 1991 to avoid testifying about the assassination of Orlando Letelier.
+On 15 November 1992, Berríos was disappeared and subsequently murdered by Chilean and Uruguayan intelligence agencies.
+Berríos' remains were found at a beach in El Pinar in April 1995.

 DINA agent

 Known in the DINA under his alias "Hermes", for which he began to work in 1974, Berríos was connected to the creation of the explosive used for Orlando Letelier's car-bombing assassination in Washington, D.C. in 1976.
 In April 1976, Berríos synthesized sarin.
 He was also suspected, along with DINA agent Michael Townley, of the torture and assassination of the Spanish citizen Carmelo Soria.

+In the late 1970s at the height of the Beagle Crisis between Chile and Argentina, Berríos is reported to have worked on a plan to poison the water supply of Buenos Aires.

 In 1978, Townley, in a sworn but confidential declaration, stated that sarin gas was produced by the DINA under Berríos' direction.
 He added that it was used to assassinate the real state archives custodian Renato León Zenteno and the Chilean Army Corporal Manuel Leyton.

+Berríos also allegedly produced cocaine for Pinochet, who then sold it to Europe and the United States.

 Former head of DINA Manuel Contreras declared to Chilean justice officials in 2005 that the CNI, successor of DINA, handed out monthly payments between 1978 and 1990 to the persons who had worked with Townley in Chile, all members of the far-right group Patria y Libertad: Mariana Callejas (Townley's wife), Francisco Oyarzún, Gustavo Etchepare and Berríos.
 According to La Nación, Berríos also worked with drug traffickers and Drug Enforcement Administration agents.